microsoft/fast/packages/web-components/fast-foundation/docs/integrations/angular.md

 ```

-To allow NgModule to contain Non-Angular elements named, add  the code in your `app/app.module.ts` file contents with this:
+To allow an NgModule to contain Non-Angular element names, add the following code in your `app/app.module.ts` file:

 ```ts
 import { CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';